garrlicbread/Music-Clustering/README.md

 4) Macklemore & Ryan Lewis: Thrift Shop (feat.
 Wanz)
 5) Maroon 5: What Lovers Do (feat.
 SZA)

-This program took 23.19 seconds to execute.</mark>
+This program took 23.19 seconds to execute.*